Transplant Mentor Program

 About Our Mentors

 Our mentors have been chosen for their positive attitude and willingness to share their time and experiences.
 Mentors come from a variety of ages, religious and cultural beliefs, ethnicities, and socioeconomic backgrounds, as well as have unique factors that affected their transplant or donation experience.
-Each mentor has completed a thorough training program taught by our staff of nurses and social workers.
 On-going support and guidance is always available to our mentors.
 Our staff carefully pairs each mentee with a mentor based on factors such as age, gender, race, organ and similar concerns.